turingschool/curriculum/tutorials/capybara/capybara_with_rack_test.markdown

 end
 ```

-Using a CSS-selector syntax (by default), this will *only* look for the link inside the node with ID `"articles"`, ignoring everything else on the page.
+This will *only* look for the link inside the node with ID `"articles"`, ignoring everything else on the page.

 ### Page Actions

 The most interesting integration tests involve page actions: click here, fill in that text box, click submit, and see what happens.

-You can check out all the actions available on the page here: http://rubydoc.info/github/jnicklas/capybara/master/Capybara/Node/Actions
+You can check out all the actions available here: http://rubydoc.info/github/jnicklas/capybara/master/Capybara/Node/Actions

 The most useful are: